ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Dynamic grant endpoint discovery {#grant-discovery}

-Except in the previous case where "as_uri" is provided by the RS at runtime, no other method are detailed on how the grant endpoint is provided.
-This is intentional, as many cases are just fine with static setups (just as in OAuth 2).
-However, the dynamic nature of GNAP makes it a good candidate for further extensions that would be able to handle more advanced scenarios.
+Additional methods of discovering the appropriate grant endpoint for a given application are outside the scope of this specification.
+This limitation is intentional, as many applications rely on static configuration between the client instance and AS, as is common in OAuth 2.0.
+However, the dynamic nature of GNAP makes it a prime candidate for other extensions defining methods for discovery of the appropriate AS grant endpoint at runtime.
+Advanced use cases could define contextual methods for contextually  providing this endpoint to the client instance securely.
+Furthermore, GNAP's design intentionally requires the client instance to only know the grant endpoint and not additional parameters, since other functions and values can be disclosed and negotiated during the grant process.

 # Acknowledgements {#Acknowledgements}